ben-briant/brainheck-go/README.md

 My attempt at writing a very basic brainfuck interpreter in [go](https://go.dev/).
 Done purely as a learning process to try figure out why everyone hates go so much!

+This is going to be bad code.
+And when I say bad, I mean _bad_.
+My apologies to anyone out there who knows how to actually write go programs that don't suck.

+## Update post-project

+I have a vague idea why people hate go so much.

 ## Brainfuck syntax

 | Symbol | Meaning |